Best 3D printers under $1,000 in 2022

 FDM printers create objects out of thermoplastics.
 These common plastics have chemical properties that allow them to melt, form into a shape, and then melt again.
 These plastics are inherently recyclable, and many are quite cheap.
 The most common thermoplastics used in FDM printers include ABS, PLA, PETG, and TPU.
 Some also print nylon, and more.

-These thermoplastics have different properties, some are food safe, while others are biodegradable, others are non-toxic for skin contact.
-However, the manner in which thermoplastic deposits fuse is primarily mechanical, rather than chemical, which runs the risk of leaving voids (or spaces) in the of the print, which leads to inferior structural integrity on the Z axis.
+These thermoplastics have different properties, some are food safe, while others are biodegradable, others are non-toxic for skin .
+However, the manner in which thermoplastic deposits fuse is primarily mechanical, rather than chemical, which runs the risk of voids (or open spaces) in the walls of the print, which leads to inferior structural integrity on the Z axis.

 Stereolithography